Explore Digital Chicago. Use the tags below to filter our faculty projects.

 Dr. Rebecca S. Graff's web exhibit unearths the consumer habits of the men, women, and children who lived on Chicago's Gold Coast at the turn of the 20th century.
 Selected artifacts recovered from excavations at the Charnley-Persky House (11CK1248) in 2010 and 2015 examine these consumer choices, locating their sites of manufacture or point of sale in Chicago and around the globe.

 In 1945, the Chicago Tribune held a design competition for modest family homes.
-Most of the nearly 1,000 submissions are lost, but a few designs were published, and a small number were built.
 The designs reveal what Americans expected oftheir postwar homes, while the changes in the built homes indicate how American housing preferences have evolved.
-Our interactive map shows the locations of homes…
+Our interactive map shows the locations of homes we have identified.

 Using the photographic archive of Raeburn Flerlage at the Chicago History Museum, "Mapping the Blues" by Brian McCammack combines images of blues performances and Chicago's built environment to reveal a new dimension of black Chicagoans' cultural geography in the midst of a massive wave of migration and the emerging urban crisis.